-Ryan Hunter-Reay’s win in the second race of this year’s Detroit doubleheader sent him to victory lane for the first time since 2015.
-His journey from 10th on the grid to the top step of the podium was made possible by a little strategy and a lot of speed.
+Ryan Hunter-Reay’s win in the second race of this year’s Detroit doubleheader was a journey from 10th on the grid to victory lane for his first time since 2015 made possible by a little strategy and a lot of speed.

 - Top Section Times: 2018 Chevrolet Dual in Detroit Race 2

-The 2012 Verizon IndyCar Series champion had both the fastest leader lap and the fastest lap overall.
-Hunter-Reay turned a 1:15.6087 while leading the race on Lap 47 but posted an even faster time 12 laps later when he was chasing teammate Alexander Rossi.
+The 2012 Verizon IndyCar Series champion had both the fastest leader lap and the fastest lap overall during the third and final day of action in Detroit.
+Hunter-Reay turned a 1:15.6087 while leading the race on Lap 47 but posted an even faster time 12 laps later while chasing teammate Alexander Rossi.

-At 1:15.0590, that 59th lap of the 2.35-mile Raceway at Belle Isle Park by Hunter-Reay on Sunday was nearly three-quarters of a second quicker than the second-fastest lap of the 70-lap race, set by Marco Andretti.
+At 1:15.0590, that 59th lap of the 2.35-mile Raceway at Belle Isle Park was nearly three-quarters of a second quicker than the second-fastest lap of the 70-lap race, set by Marco Andretti.